 Important: If you do not already have an Active Directory (AD) integration, you can click Configure Active Directory to go to Directory Intergrations and install and configure the Okta AD agentA software agent is a lightweight program that runs as a service outside of Okta.
 It is typically installed behind a firewall and allows Okta to tunnel communication between an on-premises service and Okta's cloud service.
 Okta employs several agent types: Active Directory, LDAP, RADIUS, RSA, Active Directory Password Sync, and IWA.
 For example, users can install multiple Active Directory agents to ensure that the integration is robust and highly available across geographic locations..

 Delegated authentication makes your users' Okta credentials the same as their AD credentials.
 Enable it if you want Active Directory (AD) to authenticate your users when they sign into Okta.

 Instance-level Delegated Authentication

-This feature moves delegated authentication (Del Auth) enablement from the orgAn abbreviation of organization, but can also be thought of as a company.
-A company that uses Okta as their SSO portal is generally referred to as an org.
-As an administrator, you decide how Okta should be displayed and/or integrated with your org.-level to the instance-level.
+This feature moves delegated authentication (Del Auth) enablement from the orgThe Okta container that represents a real-world organization.-level to the instance-level.
 While preserving current Del Auth functionality, instance-level Del Auth is optimized for use in environments with multiple AD instances.
 It allows admins to delegate authentication on a per AD-instance level to support more granular authentication scenarios such as the following:

 - Configure Okta to be the authentication master for users in some AD instances.